narendraj9/narendraj9.github.io/web/miscellany/quotes.markdown

 > From the ashes a fire shall be woken,
 > A light from the shadows shall spring;
 > Renewed shall be blade that was broken,
-> The crownless again shall be king./
+> The crownless again shall be king.

 Conal Elliot maintains a huge list of quotes.
 I wonder if all of them are his